Noncommutative coordinates for symplectic representations: Twisted local systems

 We use this identification to endow the moduli space $\Locf(S, \Sp(2n,\R))$ with a (non-Hausdorff) topology.

-\subsection{Twisted local systems}
+\section{Twisted local systems}

+We now introduce twisted local systems.
+The moduli space of twisted local system is in bijection with the moduli space of local systems, but this bijection is not natural: it depends on a choice, see Remark \ref{rem:use-twist-local-syst}.
+The coordinates we introduce later are naturally defined on spaces of twisted local systems.
+Only after making the choice in Remark \ref{rem:use-twist-local-syst} we can identify the moduli space of twisted local systems with the moduli space of ordinary local systems, and thus get a parametrization of the latter.

 We denote by $T'S$ the \emph{punctured} tangent bundle of~$S$, i.e.\ the tangent bundle~$T S$ with the zero section removed.
-Its fundamental group is a central extension of~$\pi_1(S)$

-that necessarily splits as $\pi_1(S)$ is a free group.
+Its fundamental group is a central extension of~$\pi_1(S)$ that necessarily splits, since $\pi_1(S)$ is a free group.
 The generating element~$\delta$ of the kernel of the extension is the class in~$\pi_1( T' S)$ of any loop representing the homotopy of a fiber of $T'S \to S$.

 Let~$G$ be a group and let~$\delta_G$ be a central element in~$G$.
 For the case when~$G=\Sp(2n,\R)$ we will always take $\delta_G=-\Id$.
 For the case when~$G$ is a connected Lie group locally isomorphic to~$\Sp(2n,\R)$, the relevant element~$\delta_G$ is described in Section~\ref{sec:some-elements}.